Data Generation-based Operator Learning for Solving Partial Differential Equations on Unbounded Domains: A Hyper-parameter settings

 \subsection{A.1~~Training data.}

 The number of input function pairs for training is denoted as $N$.
-We uniformly select $m$ sensors distributed across the domain of input functions defined.
+We represent the input functions using the function values at $m$ uniform grid points, which we refer to as ``sensors", following the convention established in \cite{lu2021learning}.
 The training locations for computing initial loss are randomly selected from the spatial domain and locations for computing interior loss are uniformly selected from the spatial-temporal domain.
 Table \ref{appendix_data} presents the number of input functions $N$, the number of sensors $m$ of input functions (initial function and source function), and the number of locations $P$ for computing initial loss and interior loss.